Sikenička

 Sikenička (Kisgyarmat) is a village and municipality in the Nové Zámky District in the Nitra Region of south-west Slovakia.

 History

 In historical records the village was first mentioned in 1135.

 Geography

 The municipality lies at an altitude of 149 metres and covers an area of 13.916 km².
 It has a population of about 475 people.

+Population

 Ethnicity

 The population is about 91% Hungarian and 8% Slovak.

 Facilities

 The village has a small public library and football pitch.